 and anticipated revenues and expenditures for the year.

 Section 4.
-In accordance with district policy, Club fundraisers shall not require students to participate in

-door-to-door sales.

-Section 5.
 The budget committee shall present a preliminary budget to the Executive Committee prior to

 the date of band registration.
 Subsequently, the budget committee shall present the Executive Committee approved budget to the Club for the Club’s approval by majority vote during the

 first full Club meeting in the fiscal year.
+The adopted budget must be submitted to the

+school principal.

+Section 5.

+.
+The treasurer(s) shall present interim updates

+to the budget upon request by the Executive Committee and/or Directors.

 Section 6.
-When there are additional expenses or changes to expenditures or income in excess of the

-budgeted amount plus or minus $25.00, the budget must be amended by a majority vote at any

-regular meeting of the membership.
-Any time budgeted items do not have sufficient funds

-allotted in that line item to cover expenses or new projects are planned, the budget has to be

-amended.
-This is also true of the income items.

-Section 7.
 Personal property purchased by the Club, which is placed in, on, or around the school, must be